htminuslab/Efinix_T20_Dev_Board/README.md

 # 4. How to order a fully assembled board

 You can order a [fully assembled board from PCBWay](https://www.pcbway.com/project/shareproject/Efinix_T20Q100_FPGA_Development_Board_0ee8c6c9.html), this is the easiest and quickest way to get the board.
 The only disadvantage of ordering a fully assembled board is the minimum order quantity of 5 boards.
+The price [07/25] in roughly $144/£108 ($29/£22 per board), the price goes down quite quickly if you increase the order quantity.
+For example changing the order to 10 only increases the price to $169/£126 ($17/£13 per board) and to just $5.20/£4 if you order a 100.

 Note that the purchase is directly from PCBWAY, if something goes wrong you need to contact them directly, I have no control over this process other than making the design freely available.

 <p align="center">
 <img src="readymade.png" alt="Fully Assembled Board"/>